sfu-bigdata/secretsauce-precise-wakeword-model-maker/README.md

 ![Precise Wakeword Model Maker menu](https://github.com/secretsauceai/secret_sauce_ai/blob/main/precise_wakeword_model_maker_menu.png)

-### tl;dr If you're sure you installed and configured everything correctly, and got all of the Data you need, then go ahead and run `5.
-Do it all`
+### tl;dr If you're sure you installed and configured everything correctly, and got all of the [Data](https://github.com/secretsauceai/precise-wakeword-model-maker/blob/TTSGeneratorFeature/README.md#data) you need, then go ahead and run `5.
+Do it all`.
+Just make sure you know: it will take A LONG time to run everything.

 ## 1. Generate TTS wakeword data